 It is noted that the share car tandem parking is provided with a mix of 2.4m and 2.6m widths.
-Two bays in tandem configuration must both be assigned to the same unit.
+Two (2) bays in tandem configuration, not designated as share car, must both be assigned to the same unit.